 In the past three decades since the dissolution of the Soviet Union, the EU has completed its evolution as a military and police alliance waging imperialist war abroad and class war at home.
 It has backed such attacks on democratic rights as the show trials of Catalan nationalist political prisoners and the violent police repression of mass protests last year against their imprisonment.
 The EU also let the pandemic rage across Europe, infecting millions and killing tens of thousands, while its member states refused to share badly-needed respirators, masks and other PPE and closed their internal borders.

 Now, Spain, under the PSOE-Podemos government, is ready to stand with Berlin and Paris in their formulation of austerity policies and also Berlin’s re-militarization of its foreign policy, launched at the time of the 2014 NATO-backed coup in Ukraine.
-Significantly, in an interview with the French daily Le Monde repeating many of the points made in his Facebook, Iglesias also hailed Berlin’s new leadership over the EU.
+Significantly, in an interview with the French daily Le Monde repeating many of the points made in his Facebook post, Iglesias also hailed Berlin’s new leadership over the EU.